 - The 8.5 Square Mile Area component provides flood mitigation to an agricultural and urban area adjacent to ENP due to the expectation of higher water levels in that area resulting from the construction of the MWD's restoration features.
 The component features include a perimeter levee, an internal canal and levee system, a pump station and storm water treatment area, and the acquisition of lands adjacent to the ENP boundary and west of the perimeter levee.
-Construction was completed in FY 2008. - The Tamiami Trail Modifications (TTM) component will modify the existing highway in a manner consistent with the expected modified water flows and levels resulting from the conveyance components of the project.
+Construction was completed in FY 2008.
+ENP and the Corps are now developing a plan for the transfer of the lands and the transfer of the project features to the local sponsor, the SFWMD; this is expected to be completed in 2010/11. - The Tamiami Trail Modifications (TTM) component will modify the existing highway in a manner consistent with the expected modified water flows and levels resulting from the conveyance components of the project.
 In addition, these modifications must be designed to be consistent with Florida Department of Transportation road safety requirements.
-The Army Corps of Engineers has completed a Limited Reevaluation Report and is currently preparing to initiate construction of the selected alternative; the construction of a one mile long bridge and modifications to the remaining roadway section to allow raising the water level in the L-29 canal. - The Conveyance and Seepage Control (CSC) component will convey water through reservoirs upstream of ENP into the Shark Slough drainage basin of ENP more consistent with historic hydrologic conditions.
+Construction on the plan approved in the Corps' 2008 Limited Reevaluation Report (LRR), which specified the construction of a one-mile bridge and the raising of the balance of the 10.7 mile corridor, was initiated in early 2010 and is expected to be completed by the end of 2012. - The Conveyance and Seepage Control (CSC) component will convey water through reservoirs upstream of ENP into the Shark Slough drainage basin of ENP more consistent with historic hydrologic conditions.
 In addition, these project features will also return project-induced increased seepage from the project area to ENP in order to maintain flood protection to adjacent areas.
 Some of the features of this project component have been completed: the S-356 pump station, back-filling of the lower four miles of the L-67 extension canal, and construction of the S-355 structures in the L-29 levee.
+Revisions to the TTM component require complementary design refinements to the C&SC components.
+Revised planning documents for the conveyance features and the combined water control plan are currently in development.
+It is the intent of the USACE to have features associated with both completed coincident with the completion of the Tamiami Trail LRR features.

-Revisions to the TTM component require complimentary design refinements to the C&SC components. - Project Implementation Support provides funding for conducting environmental monitoring, developing improved operational plans, completing the needed modifications to the Osceola Camp flood mitigation features, as well as supporting the requisite ENP and USACE personnel.
-FY 2010 activities will include the continuation of personnel support and environmental monitoring and initiation of design for the Osceola Camp modifications.
+Project Implementation Support provides funding for conducting environmental monitoring, developing improved operational plans, completing the needed modifications to the Osceola Camp flood mitigation features, as well as supporting the requisite ENP and Corps' personnel.
+FY 2011 activities will include the continuation of personnel support and environmental monitoring and initiation of design for the Osceola Camp modifications.